Health spending and resources

 When Spain’s data are compared with those of other European countries, it ranks highly, with results noticeably better than those of countries with relatively higher spending on health.
 As the OECD points out (2017), this good result is due to a large extent to the falls and decreasing rates of death due to ischemic heart disease and stroke.

 5. The degree of satisfaction among users of the health system

 One of the mainstays of any health system is citizens’ perception of the quality of the healthcare services they receive from the public system.
 Generally, the system is highly rated in comparison with other areas of public spending.
 Fiscal barometers, such as the one used by the Institute of Fiscal Studies, usually identify healthcare spending as one of the few for which Spanish citizens would be prepared to pay more tax.

-As figure 37 shows, the data that sum up the general level of satisfaction with the health system have been relatively stable in the last ten years, which seems to indicate that, despite the slight reduction during the worst moments of the economic crisis, the severe downturn in the economy during this period did not erode the public’s evaluation of the system to any lasting or significant degree.
+The data that sum up the general level of satisfaction with the health system have been relatively stable in the last ten years, which seems to indicate that, despite the slight reduction during the worst moments of the economic crisis, the severe downturn in the economy during this period did not erode the public’s evaluation of the system to any lasting or significant degree.
 Even so, when this assessment is broken down into different areas, citizens’ perception of the quality of the services provided shows growing dissatisfaction.
 In the case of primary healthcare, the percentage of people surveyed who thought this type of service had worsened rose by more than 20 points during the recession.
 And this figure increased by almost 30 points in the other areas.
 In every area, the perception of the decline in the quality of the system is considerably greater than before the economic crisis.

 EVALUATING THE DEGREE OF FINANCIAL PROTECTION: CATASTROPHIC SPENDING ON HEALTH